 Most allergic reactions occur shortly after you have been exposed to an allergen.
 For example, seasonal allergies are likely to worsen on the same day that the pollen count goes up.
 Or, if you have a cat allergy and visit the home of someone who owns a cat, you're likely to start developing an allergic reaction before you leave the house.

 However, some allergic reactions take longer to occur.
-For example, some forms of contact dermatitis (such as poison ivy allergy) may take more than a day or two to show symptoms if you have had a first exposure.
+For example, some forms of contact dermatitis (such as poison ivy allergy) may take longer than a week to show symptoms if you have had a first exposure.
 Usually the reaction is much more immediate if it is not the first time you have been exposed and had a reaction.

 is your best defense.
 Avoiding an allergen or treating your symptoms early is easier than trying to calm a reaction that has progressed out of control.